-Powell to describe Fed’s new approach to full unemployment and stable prices
+Powell to describe Fed’s new approach to full employment and stable prices

 At the same time, inflation has stayed below the Fed’s 2 percent target for years.
 The Fed’s current rule book suggests that the moment inflation tops that threshold, the Fed would quickly raise rates to bring inflation back down.

-But now, many economists argue that a strong recovery will depend on inflation grow beyond 2 percent.
+But now, many economists argue that a strong recovery will depend on inflation growth beyond 2 percent.
 The Fed’s policy review is widely expected to move toward average inflation targeting, which would allow for some overshoot of the 2 percent target to balance out periods when inflation skirted below.
 Although Powell is expected to spell out more details in his speech, the final policy review may not be officially presented until the Fed’s September meeting or later.

 David Beckworth, an expert on monetary policy at George Mason University’s Mercatus Center, said the timing of the review could help shore up a stable recovery and give the Fed “license not to worry or get worked up about inflation rising a little bit.”

-Note: (Correction: An earlier version of this article said the Fed’s mandate included maximum unemployment instead of employment.
-This version has been updated.)